jeremy-evert/StoryTimeFa20Cs1At11/ourStory/startOfStory.md

 Please add to this as you would like.

-Serenity
+Serenity:
+vbadih gri griap

 Charles:
-I am adding important information to this story.
+I'm am adding important information to this story.
 My part is the best part.

-Arianna - 21yo female, brown hair blue eyes, looking for love in a lonely world
+Arianna

 Jared